 So many of these collections people have chosen to photograph and write about for my Tools & Talismans project could potentially be put in the category of fleeting or forgettable, and yet, in the moment that these objects were chosen, they hold some importance, and possibly some measure of deep value.

-It’s one of the aspects of this project that fascinates me — it’s a facet that I thought about before I conceived of it as the project it’s become, and again when I started receiving people's photographs, but the measure of trust and depth that I feel entrusted with, seeing each submission come in, reinforces my own belief in the ultimate truth that what we notice, what we put our attention to becomes more valuable than all the riches we could ever imagine.
+It’s one of the aspects of this project that fascinates me — it’s a facet that I thought about before I conceived of it as the project it’s become, and again when I started receiving people's photographs, but the measure of trust and depth that I feel, seeing each submission come in, reinforces my own belief in the ultimate truth that what we notice, what we put our attention to becomes more valuable than all the riches we could ever imagine.

 And now, on to Jude: